 About the role

-Marine Technicians are responsible for the operation and maintenance of the ship’s engines, as well as additional equipment and systems that contribute toward the ship's ability to 'float and move'.
-As a Marine Technician you are trained to be an expert in the field, making a major contribution towards ensuring the ship is always ready to sail at a moments notice.
-Without you, the ship doesn’t sail!
+Marine Technicians are responsible for the operation and maintenance of the ship’s engines, auxiliary systems and habitability equipment contributing to the ships ability to operate independently.
+As a Marine Technician you make a major contribution towards ensuring the ship is always ready to respond to an urgent tasking.

-To best deal with the wide range of machinery and equipment onboard the ships, after your Basic Technician Course, you will be streamed in one of two specialisations; electrical or propulsion according to your interests, skills and the requirements of the service.
-Once streamed you will complete a short course in your chosen specialisation before being posted to sea.
+To best deal with the wide range of machinery and equipment on board the ships, you will complete a short course in your chosen specialisation before Posting to a sea going platform to practically consolidate your learning.

 Job on base

-As a Marine Technician you will continuously develop and enhance your skills to ensure the smooth running of machinery when on ship.
-This will require on-going training at the Marine Engineering School and Trade Training School.
-When you are not working on a ship it is likely that you will be posted to one of the maintenance support departments or the Marine Engineering School.
+As a Marine Technician you will continuously develop and enhance your skills.
+When you are not working on a ship it is likely that you will be assigned to one of the various maintenance support departments or the Marine Engineering School.

 Job on deployment